Bih-Hwa Shieh, Ph.D.

 - : Bih-Hwa Shieh, Ph.D. - CV

-We use Drosophila as our experimental model organism for insights into mechanisms of degeneration.
-Inherited retinal degeneration in Drosophila has been explored for understanding similar processes in humans.
-In Drosophila, we employ a multi-disciplinary approach by combining molecular biological, cell biological, biochemical and genetics strategies to uncover the molecular basis underlying the degeneration process.
+We use Drosophila as our experimental model organism for insights into mechanisms of retinal degeneration.
+Inherited retinal degeneration in Drosophila has been explored for insights into similar processes in humans.
+In Drosophila, we employ a multi-disciplinary approach by combining molecular biological, cell biological, biochemical and genetics strategies to uncover the molecular basis underlying retinal degeneration.

-Currently, we are investigating the contribution of arrestin 1 and arrestin 2 in retinal degeneration.
+Currently, we are investigating the contribution of arrestins (Arr1 and Arr2) and protein kinase C in retinal degeneration.
 Both arrestins belong to the evolutionarily conserved family that plays a critical role to modulate the function of rhodopsin.
-In particular, we are exploring whether reversible phosphorylation of arrestins and rhodopsin affects the internalization of rhodopsin, which may orchestrate retinal degeneration.
+In particular, we are exploring how phosphorylation of rhodopsin that promotes its endocytosis may orchestrate retinal degeneration.

 * * *